Make A Booking Call Now

 Maximum penalty of section 37 of the Family Violence Protection Act 2008

-The offence of Contravene Family Violence Safety Notice (s37 of the Family Violence Protection Act 2008) carries a maximum fine of 240 penalty units (a fine of around $38,640) or 2 years imprisonment, or both.
+The offence of Contravene Family Violence Safety Notice (s37 of the Family Violence Protection Act 2008) carries a maximum fine of 240 penalty units ($50,184 as at FY 2026-27) or 2 years imprisonment, or both.

 Other important resources